-COOLEY, ALMON O. [A.O.]
+COOLEY, ALBERT O. [A.O.]

-COOLEY, ALMON O. [A. O.] (ca. 1828–1899).
-Almon O. Cooley, Texas legislator, judge, and lawyer, was born around 1828 in Tennessee.
+COOLEY, ALBERT O. [A. O.] (ca. 1826–1899).
+Albert (also listed as Alby or Almon) O. Cooley, Texas legislator, lawyer, judge, and land agent, was born in the mid-1820s, possibly about 1826, in Covington, present-day Wyoming County, New York.
+He was the son of Jonathan Cooley, Jr., and Zerviah (Nimocks) Cooley and one of eight children.
 He attended college in Tennessee and was admitted to the bar there.
-Cooley moved to Texas around 1850 at the age of twenty-two and settled in Fredericksburg where he maintained a law practice until his death in 1899.
+Cooley moved to Texas around 1850 and settled in Fredericksburg where he maintained a law practice until his death in 1899.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Jennifer Eckel, "COOLEY, ALMON O. [A.O.]," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fcolu), accessed December 04, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Rev. by Laurie E. Jasinski, "COOLEY, ALBERT O. [A.O.]," accessed July 15, 2020, http://www.tshaonline.org/handbook/online/articles/fcolu.

 Uploaded on June 12, 2010.
 Modified on February 24, 2015.
 Published by the Texas State Historical Association.